The type of eye cancer you have depends on the type of cell the cancer started in.

 Sometimes cells on the surface of the conjunctiva can look abnormal.
 These cell changes are called conjunctival intraepithelial neoplasia (CIN) and are usually diagnosed with a biopsy.
 You may have treatment with surgery or topical chemotherapy.

-If left untreated, CIN may turn into invasive squamous cell cancer, and may spread to other parts of the body.
+CIN is a pre-cancerous change.
+If left untreated, it may turn into invasive squamous cell cancer and may spread to other parts of the body.

 Cancers around the eyeball